Skip to main content

 “Three should be enough to get you where you want to be, right?”

 I sigh and check my wallet.
-It would be better if I didn’t spend so much on drinks, anyways.
-I might as well throw in the towel and let him spin on his own, even if it means watching him self-assured himself that he is, in fact, a ‘good person’.
+It would be better if I didn’t spend so much on drinks, anyway.
+I might as well admit defeat and let him spin on his own, even if it means watching him assure himself that he is, in fact, a ‘good person’.
 I drowned in the bliss of holding the chilly glasses and throwing the poison down my throat.
 Three shots were enough for me to stumble off the stool.
-Although I did see something different.
+However, I did see something different.
 I’d never noticed the peeling paint on the walls, or how quiet it was after everyone drank.
-The creaking of the stools and broken chairs almost filled in the void of what I remember being a loud party or celebration.
-There couldn’t have ever been anything to celebrate, what with their eyes being so dark and empty as they sat there lightening their wallets.
+The creaking of the stools and broken chairs almost filled the void of what I remember being a loud party or celebration.
+There couldn’t have ever been anything to celebrate, what with their eyes being so dark and empty as they sat there lighting their wallets.
 Was this how others saw me when I sat here despising the bartender?
 I left before I could notice anything else.
 I would rather come back a few days later pretending I didn’t know how it was in there.
 I’ll work overtime for that last shot.

 Those three shots felt more like poison than usual.
 I shouldn’t have listened to the bartender, but it was true that I couldn’t afford to go back as often.
 I had spent all my money on something a while back, although I can’t remember what it was.
 A house?
 A car?
 A friend?
 A lover?